 So, put on your big girl pants (or big boy pants if your male) and simply give it a go.

 After all, what’s the worst that could happen?
-You lose all your clients?
-You’re not making enough money?
-Well, you’d just have to pitch like mad until you found some new clients, rely on your partner or family member’s income, or find a part-time job to cover your bills.
+You could lose all your clients?
+You might not make enough money?
+Well, perhaps – but you’d just have to pitch like mad until you found some new clients, rely on your partner or family member’s income, or find a part-time job to cover your bills.

-It might take a while sometimes but, if you keep going, there’s no reason why you can’t achieve your goals eventually.
+Even though it might take a while to transition from part-time to full-time freelance blogging, if you keep going, there’s no reason why you can’t achieve your goals eventually.

-You’re amazing and you can do it.
-You can do anything that you set your mind to.
+I mean, you can do anything that you set your mind to.